clojure-grimoire/grimoire/resources/1.5.0/clojure.zip/next/docstring.md

 Moves to the next loc in the hierarchy, depth-first.
-When reachingthe end, returns a distinguished loc detectable via end?.
-If alreadyat the end, stays there.
+When reaching the end, returns a distinguished loc detectable via end?.
+If already at the end, stays there.